Sealant Docs

 1. A product surface submits a sandbox request.

-2. The control plane normalizes request inputs into a workspace blueprint.
+2. The control plane validates and normalizes request inputs into a sandbox blueprint.

 5. A runtime adapter launches the sandbox runtime.